C516 Health Sciences

 Doctor of Philosophy

-Prospective candidates should have taken undergraduate courses in the sciences, and have acceptable scores on the Graduate Record Examination, including advanced biology or chemistry.
-Some experience in a research laboratory is strongly recommended.
+Undergraduate courses in the sciences.
+Acceptable scores on the GRE, including advanced biology or chemistry.
+Some experience in a research laboratory strongly recommended.
 Those wishing to matriculate toward both the MD and PhD degrees must gain admission to both the Graduate School and the School of Medicine.

-Funding for students is provided from departmental and University funds, training grants, a variety of institutional fellowships, and research grants of individual faculty members.
+Funding is provided from departmental and University funds, training grants, a variety of institutional fellowships, and research grants of individual faculty members.